kagiko/vaultwarden-wiki/Running-a-private-vaultwarden-instance-with-Let's-Encrypt-certs.md

     xcaddy build --with github.com/caddy-dns/cloudflare --with github.com/caddy-dns/duckdns

 Move the `caddy` binary to `/usr/local/bin/caddy` or some other appropriate directory in your path.
+Make the file executable.
 Optionally, run `sudo setcap cap_net_bind_service=+ep /usr/local/bin/caddy` to allow `caddy` to listen on privileged ports (< 1024) without running as root.

 ## Duck DNS setup

 If you don't already have an account, create one at https://www.duckdns.org/.
-Create a subdomain for your vaultwarden instance (e.g., `my-vw.duckdns.org`), setting its IP to your vaultwarden host's private IP (e.g., `192.168.1.100`).
+Create a subdomain for your vaultwarden instance (e.g., `my-vw.duckdns.org`) and set its IP to your vaultwarden host's private IP (e.g., `192.168.1.100`).
 Make note of your account's token (a string in [UUID](https://en.wikipedia.org/wiki/UUID) format).
 Caddy will need this token to solve the DNS challenge.

-Create a file named `Caddyfile` with the following content:
+Create a file named `Caddyfile` (captial C and no file extention) in the same directory where the caddy executable is located with the following content and replace the port of `localhost:` by the one used by your vaultwarden in its `ROCKET_PORT=` directive (vaultwarden's default rocket_port is 8001):

 ```
 {$DOMAIN}:443 {
     tls {
         dns duckdns {$DUCKDNS_TOKEN}
     }
-    reverse_proxy localhost:8080
+    reverse_proxy localhost:8001
 }
 ```